injurise/ICMIL/README.md

 Official code for the paper "In-Context Multiple Instance Learning".

 ICMIL is a Prior-data Fitted Network (PFN) for Multiple Instance Learning.
-A Perceiver-style transformer is pretrained on synthetic bag-structured data and, at inference time, classifies new MIL tasks in a single forward pass — no gradient updates, no hyperparameter tuning, no task-specific finetuning.
+A Perceiver-style transformer is pretrained on synthetic bag-structured data and, at inference time, classifies new MIL tasks in a single forward pass.
+No gradient updates, no hyperparameter tuning, no task-specific finetuning.

 ## Highlights